 Meanwhile, a new development was started at Eastman Kodak for improving photographic resolution.

-resolution targets were deployed on the ground primarily in desert areas of resolution targets were deployed on the ground primarily in desert areas of the southwestern United States.
+This was the R-5 lens design, which had a five-element corrector lens in place of the four-element lens used in the original GAMBIT-3 R-361 optical design.
+The R-5 lens design provided a 10 percent increase in focal length (from 160 inches in the R-361 to 177 inches), a flatter field, and improved color correction.81 The first use of the R-5 lens was on flight No. 32, in August 1971.
+A best resolution o mon controlled optical-range network (CORN) targets.
+These black-gray-white resolution targets were deployed on the ground primarily in desert areas of the southwestern United States.
 Photographic satellites passing overhead imaged the targets and the film was later used to evaluate on-orbit system performance and to calibrate future payload equipment.